 Our curriculum emphasises secure knowledge as the foundation before progressing to the application of the skill (e.g., evaluation).
 Lessons begin with 'Do Now' which test new and prior knowledge and lessons end with a review quiz that also checks new and prior knowledge.
 There are frequent pause points in many lessons to recap and test the main concept or knowledge of a lesson.
 In the notes section of resource PowerPoints, we offer guidance on the questions that should be asked in a lesson to check for understanding and provides teachers with the responses they should expect to elicit from students.

 Regular extended tasks contained with the scheme of work demonstrate whether students are accurately embedding the key knowledge and applying the key skill into developed responses.
 By reviewing these tasks as part of whole-class feedback, teachers can identify the things that students can and cannot do.
 This enables teachers to adapt their teaching to ensure that they only move on when students are secure.

-Every enquiry is a BIG question which needs to be answered, this means a unit of work usually culminates in the question being answered by pupils in an assessment lesson.
+Every unit has a BIG question which needs to be answered, this means a unit of work usually culminates in the question being answered by pupils in an assessment lesson.
+These can also be discursive debate lessons, such as in the case of the Empire enquiry.